 A user agent client or proxy client MAY issue a CANCEL request at any time.
-A proxy client generates a CANCEL request for branches without a final response after it has forked a request and receives a 2xx or 6xx response from one of the branches.
-A UAC or proxy client also sends a CANCEL if the time noted in the Expires header of the request has elapsed or no provisional or final response was received after a client-determined timeout interval.
-Finally, internal logic such as scripts, can trigger CANCEL requests.
+A proxy client SHOULD generate a CANCEL request for branches without a final response after it has forked a request and receives a 2xx or 6xx response from one of the branches.
+A UAC or proxy client SHOULD send a CANCEL if the time noted in the Expires header of the request has elapsed or no provisional or final response was received after a client-determined timeout interval.
+Finally, internal logic such as scripts, MAY trigger CANCEL requests.